-The amendment removes the requirement in paragraph 22 of IAS 41 that entities exclude cash flows for taxation when measuring the fair value of assets within the scope of IAS 41.
+The amendment removes the requirement in paragraph 22 of IAS 41 that entities exclude cash flows for taxation when comprehensive income (FVOCI) and non-financial assets such as investment property, at fair value at each balance sheet date.

-These amendments had no impact on the financial statements of the Company as it did not have assets in scope of IAS 41 as at the reporting date.
+These amendments had no impact on the financial statements of the Company as it did not have assets in scope of IAS 41 as market participants at the measurement date.
+The fair value measurement is based on the presumption that the transaction to at the reporting date.